-PACWAVE SOUTH is an in-development, state-of-the-art, pre-permitted, accredited, grid-connected wave energy test facility; developed in partnership with US Department of Energy, the State of Oregon and local stakeholders.
+PACWAVE SOUTH is an in-development, state-of-the-art, pre-permitted, accredited, grid-connected, wave energy test facility; developed in partnership with the US Department of Energy, the State of Oregon, Oregon State University (OSU) and local stakeholders.

-The site will consist of four ocean berths, which will occupy two square nautical miles of ocean with a cable route to shore approximately seven miles long.
-The location for the project was determined through a significant public outreach process, including significant input from local fishermen.
+The open ocean test site will consist of four berths, which will occupy two square nautical miles of ocean with a cable route to shore of approximately 12 miles in length.
+The location for PacWave South was selected through a public outreach process, including significant input from local fishermen.
 The project continues to have wide community support.

-- All necessary infrastructure will be in place, including electric cables, data cables and an on-shore grid connection station, providing a one-stop shop for companies developing wave energy converters.
+- All necessary infrastructure will be in place, including power and data cables and a shoreside grid connection facility (the Utility Connection and Monitoring Facility, or UCMF).

-- The facility will be able to test up to 20 wave energy converters in four berths, allowing different technologies to be tested at the same time, with a maximum power output of up to 20MW.
+- The site is permitted for the testing of up to 20 wave energy converters in four berths, allowing different technologies to be tested at the same time, with a maximum power output of up to 20MW.

-- Each berth will have a dedicated, 5MW-capable power and data transmission cable connection to an onshore grid-connection station.
+- Each berth will have a dedicated, 5MW-capable power and data cable connection to the UCMF.

-In March 2021, The Federal Energy Regulatory Commission (FERC) issued Oregon State University a license to build and operate the test facility at PacWave South.
-This landmark was the culmination of an unprecedented regulatory process that spanned nearly 10 years.
-Current timelines suggest construction could begin in summer of 2021, and the facility should be operational by 2023, with grid-connected testing in 2024.
+In March 2021, the Federal Energy Regulatory Commission (FERC) issued Oregon State University a license to build and operate the PacWave South test facility.
+This was the culmination of an unprecedented regulatory process that spanned nearly 10 years.
+Construction of PacWave South is currently underway, and the site should be operational by 2023, with grid-connected testing in 2024.

 Summary information about PacWave South is available here.